dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - DotNet 7.md

 # This document lists known breaking changes in Roslyn after .NET 6 all the way to .NET 7.

+This document lists known breaking changes in Roslyn after .NET 6 all the way to .NET 7.

 ## All locals of restricted types are disallowed in async methods

 ***Introduced in Visual Studio 2022 version 17.6p1***